HTV04/htv04.github.io/src/pages/index.md

 ...In other words, I'm a huge nerd.
 LOL

 ## Projects.

 [Friday Night Funkin' Rewritten](https://github.com/HTV04/funkin-rewritten): Optimized rewrite of Friday Night Funkin' built on LÖVE.
 Runs on the Nintendo Switch!
 Haven't worked on it in some time, though.
 You might want to check out [Vanilla Engine](https://github.com/VanillaEngineDevs/Vanilla-Engine), which is based on this project.

 [WiiLÖVE](https://github.com/HTV04/wiilove): A proof-of-concept Lua-based game engine for the Wii, based on the API of [LÖVE](https://love2d.org/).

+[htv04.github.io](https://github.com/HTV04/htv04.github.io): This website!

+I've worked on other things too, but I'm only posting the most notable ones here.
+Check out my [GitHub](https://github.com/HTV04) for more!

+### Upcoming

+NOTE: Names and info will be redacted until release, but try to figure them out ;)

 rusty_???: A WIP ??? ??? written in Rust.
 Mainly written to help me learn Rust, but turned out to be a pretty interesting project.

 ???: Explore the ??? as ??? from ???, based on ???.
 My first real web project!

-[htv04.github.io](https://github.com/HTV04/htv04.github.io): This website!

-I've worked on other things too, but I'm only posting the most notable ones here.
-Check out my [GitHub](https://github.com/HTV04) for more!

 ## Socials.
 [X](https://twitter.com/HTV04_) | [YouTube](https://www.youtube.com/channel/UCF1lnrLYXDYWOc4y3W8-lPg) | <a rel="me" href="https://mastodon.gamedev.place/@HTV04">Mastodon</a> | [Bluesky](https://bsky.app/profile/htv04.bsky.social)